 Stepping Stone (ages 15-17)

 On the historic Miwok side of CYO Camp, teens reconnect with themselves as they unplug from modern technology and take a break from the fast pace of their everyday lives.
-The last “step” before taking on a leadership role, Stepping Stone campers celebrate diversity while discovering their true selves.
-Each session features an off-site excursion to the Russian River.
+The last “step” before taking on a more identified leadership role, Stepping Stone campers celebrate diversity while discovering their true selves, their connection to all living things, and their ability to delve

 Counselor in Training (ages 16-17)